Sahar Ghoreishi

 Sahar Ghoreishi (سحر قریشی; born 27 December 1987) is an Iranian actress.
-She began her acting career in 2009 with a role in the film Laj o Lajbazi and gained prominence that same year for her performance in the television series Delnavazan.
+She began her acting career in 2009 with a role in the film Laj-o-Laj Bazi and gained prominence that same year for her performance in the television series Delnavazan.

 Personal life

 Sahar Ghoreishi was born in Tehran.
 She married Mehran Akhavan Zakeri in 2004; they divorced in 2009.
 She had short-term relationships with Iranian footballer Mehdi Taremi and singer Amir Tataloo.

 Career

-Ghoreishi began her career performing a role in the television show Laj-o-Laj Bazi (English: "Pertinacity") (2009), and she rose to fame among Iranians by starring in the TV series Delnavazan.
+Ghoreishi began her career performing a role in the television show Laj-o-Laj Bazi (English: Pertinacity) (2009), and she rose to fame among Iranians by starring in the TV series Delnavazan.
 She is also active in brand endorsement and modelling.

 Controversies

 Photo Controversy

 In 2019, images circulated on social media suggesting a close relationship between Sahar Ghoreishi and Mehdi Taremi.
 Amid growing speculation and reactions, both parties expressed regret over the release of the images and described their relationship as friendly.